Trumpf: Ownership

 The holding company Trumpf SE + Co.
 KG is the organizational umbrella under which the Trumpf group operates.
 All investments are consolidated at the group level.
 Trumpf has more than 80 operating subsidiaries.

 Trumpf is wholly owned by the Leibinger family (90%) and the Berthold Leibinger Stiftung, foundation (10%).
 There have been no non-family shareholders since 2003.
 The Berthold Leibinger Stiftung is a key element of Trumpf's social responsibility efforts.
 The foundation supports non-profit, charitable, and church organizations, and also undertakes its own sponsorship projects in areas such as culture, science, church, and social welfare.
 It collaborates with the Doris Leibinger Stiftung, another foundation established by the Leibinger family, to further expand its philanthropic activities.

 Management

 The managing board of Trumpf consists of seven persons (as of July 2023); the chairwoman is Nicola Leibinger-Kammüller.
-The other members are Mathias Kammüller (Chief Digital Officer), Lars Grünert (Chief Financial Officer), Berthold Schmidt (Chief Technology Officer) and Oliver Maassen (Chief Humar Resources officer) as well as Stephan Mayer (machine tool division) and Hagen Zimer (laser technology division).
+The other members are Mathias Kammüller (Chief Digital Officer), Lars Grünert (Chief Financial Officer), Berthold Schmidt (Chief Technology Officer) and Oliver Maassen (Chief Human Resources officer) as well as Stephan Mayer (machine tool division) and Hagen Zimer (laser technology division).

 The supervisory board of Trumpf consists of an equal number of shareholder and employee representatives.
 It consists of twelve members (as of July 2023); four of which are women.
 The chairman is Peter Leibinger.
 Other known members are Regine Leibinger and Rainer Neske.